valentinradu/Trellis/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-13-blue.svg?style=for-the-badge&logo=Xcode&logoColor=white)](https://developer.apple.com/xcode)
 [![MIT](https://img.shields.io/badge/license-MIT-black.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

-Trellis is a lightweight architectural framework inspired by Redux and the microservices architecture.
+Trellis is a lightweight, declarative architectural framework inspired by Redux and the microservices architecture.
 It helps write clean, predictable, and above all, testable applications in Swift by favoring unidirectional data flow, separation of concerns and business logic encapsulation.
-Trellis' philosophy is to be as non-intrusive as possible, exposing a single function (`dispatch`) to the presentation layer and having a very limited API surface otherwise.
+Trellis' philosophy is to be as non-intrusive as possible, exposing a single dispatch function to the presentation layer and having a very limited API surface otherwise.
 Built on Swift concurrency model.

 ## Index